TEAM

 Phil Northcott

-A curator and arts coordinator who has over 15 years experience working with national and international artists on multidisciplinary exhibitions and projects.
-He coordinated the first UK re-staging of Daniel Buren’s Voile Toile / Toile Voile in the Lake District and a significant exhibition for Cumbria of US Abstract Expressionism, Guston in Grasmere, for The Wordsworth Trust.
+A curator and arts coordinator who has over 20 years experience working with national and international artists on multidisciplinary exhibitions and projects.
+He coordinated the first UK re-staging of Daniel Buren’s Voile Toile / Toile Voile in the Lake District and a significant exhibition for Cumbria of US Abstract Expressionism, Guston in Grasmere.
 He has a masters degree in Curation in Fine Art after studying at The University of West of England.
-Phil works on the development and delivery of our digital arts programme.
+Phil works on the development and delivery of our digital arts and heritage programmes.

 Jon Borgia